brianchaan/dotfiles/README.md

     - Installs applications (caskfile.sh)
     - Installs node (npm.sh)
     - Updates OS system preferences (.osx)
-    - While this command runs, follow the **Configure Applications** steps in **Manual Actions** below
+    - While this command runs, follow the **Configure Applications** steps in **Manual Actions** below.
+        - After each application installs, it will open automatically to configure.
-1. Restart computer to apply OS Preferences
+1. Restart computer to apply OS Preferences.
 1. If you have Dropbox set up with your credentials or other files, run ```source ~/dotfiles/dropbox.sh```.

 ---